 A small number of children, whose needs are complex and long term, may require a greater level of support.
 Where, despite a school having taken the relevant action to identify, assess and meet the needs of a child, the child has not made expected progress the school and parents/carers should consider applying for an EHCP.
-For these children a request will be made to SENART (Special Education Needs Assessment and Review Team) to conduct an assessment of education, health and care needs.
-This may result in an Education, Health and Care Plan (EHCP) being provided.
+For these children a request will be made to SENART to conduct an assessment of education, health and care needs.
+This may result in an Education, Health and Care (EHC) plan being provided.
 This brings together the child's health and social care needs as well as their Special Educational Needs and/or Disability.